top of page

 Keeping our options open in the early stages of dating isn’t disloyalty; it’s a form of self-discipline.

-The idea is that these early-stage dates should be a casual process of sussing out alignment: if you’re spending your first couple of dates getting so close to a stranger that you’d feel disloyal having lunch with somebody else, you’re doing it wrong.
+The idea is that these early-stage dates should be a casual process of sussing out alignment: if you’re spending your first handful of dates getting so close to a stranger that you’d feel disloyal having lunch with somebody else, you’re doing it wrong.

 Commandment of Healthy Pacing Number 5: Start with YOU.